ksindi/buildkite-monorepo-example/primer/README.md

 # Primer

-API to check primality of a given integer.
+An API to check primality of a given integer.

 ## Testing